Merrill Heatter: Hollywood Squares

 Sometime after the premiere of Shenanigans, Heatter and Quigley decided to create a panel game show.
 The game show, which would be called Hollywood Squares, was a televised quiz show version of tic-tac-toe.

 A pilot episode of the series was taped at CBS Television City and aired on April 21, 1965.
 The pilot featured Bert Parks of Break the Bank fame as the host.
 The pilot also featured future HS regulars Rose Marie and Charley Weaver with Jim Backus in the center square.

-Shortly after the taping of the pilot episode, NBC acquired the rights to the game show and after some reworking of the CBS pilot, NBC taped a second pilot episode of the game show, with Peter Marshall as the host and aired it on October 17, 1966.
+Shortly after the taping of the pilot episode, after some reworking of the CBS pilot, NBC taped a second pilot episode of the game show, with Peter Marshall as the host and aired it on October 17, 1966.
 The Marshall-hosted pilot became the official first episode of the game show.
 NBC aired Hollywood Squares final episode on June 20, 1980.
 The series continued to air in syndication until September 11, 1981.

 Several spinoffs and revival series aired over the next 25 years.
 The spinoffs included Storybook Squares, Match Game-Hollywood Squares Hour and Hip Hop Squares.
 There was also a 1986 revival and a 1998 revival of the series.